oVirt/ovirt-site/source/sla/cpu-pinning.html.md

 ## UI

-*   In relevant dialog, we'll add a plain text-box that is available only when VM is pinned to host.
+*   In relevant dialog, we'll add a plain text-box.
 *   Validations
     -   Make sure we have vCPU and pCPU(set) for each given pattern:
         \*# Parse string for '_'